-If your emergency fund is less than $1000 or if you don’t have an emergency fund at all, I recommend that your tax refund first go there.
+If your emergency fund is less than $1000 or you don’t have an emergency fund, I recommend that your tax refund first go there.
 An emergency fund is best placed in a high yield online savings account.
 My online bank of choice is CIT Bank, and I have used them for years.

 If you’re not in debt, not counting your mortgage, and you have a single income steady household income, then saving up six months of living expenses in your emergency fund makes more sense.